namratads/SeleniumNote/README.md

 4. Web Browser :

---The environment where the actual testing takes place.
+-- The environment where the actual testing takes place.

 -- driver interacts with the browser to perform actions such as navigating to a URL, clicking elements, entering text, and extracting information.